pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0115.md

 }
 ```

-And finally, if you wanted to test the expansion of the fixed source, you would need to write one
+And finally, if you wanted to test the expansion of the fixed source, you would need to write an
-final assertion:
+_additional_ assertion:

 ```swift
 assertMacro {